rat-pac/ratpac-two/doc/README.md

-To setup the documentation locally, we first install the requirement:
+To setup the documentation locally, we first install the requirements:
 ```
 pip install -r requirements.txt
 ```